Sabertooth-Media-Group-LLC/slimreal/readme.md

 * No full Visual Studio 2019 installation is required, saving you more disk space.
 A slim install of msbuild / Visual Studio Tools with only what's needed is used.
 * The installation is largely unattended, with the exception of logging into GitHub, and ticking "Yes" to register the new build in your registry.
 Per Adam's request on his Wiki, github-authentication-helper.bat reliant code has been removed in this iteration.
 * Nessecary DirectX / Vulkan runtime DLLs are copied automatically from official Microsoft cabinets.
-* The repository you should seek out for a quick and dirty vanilla build of the Unreal Engine that works on Windows 10.
+* The repository you should seek out for a quick and dirty vanilla build of the Unreal Engine that works on Windows 10 20H2 or 21H1.

 Cons
 ----